mberkancetin/fuzzy-ahp-color/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 A flexible, object-oriented Python library for performing both classical and Fuzzy Analytic Hierarchy Process (AHP).
-This toolkit is designed for researchers, data scientists, and decision-makers who need a robust and extensible framework for solving complex multi-criteria decision problems, especially in group settings.
+This toolkit is designed for researchers, data scientists, and decision-makers who require a robust, reproducible, and highly extensible tool for complex multi-criteria decision problems.

 Its generic, protocol-based system allows it to seamlessly handle various numeric types, from crisp numbers to different fuzzy representations like **Triangular (TFN)**, **Trapezoidal (TrFN)**, **Intuitionistic (IFN)**, and more.
 This makes it a powerful tool for modeling the ambiguity and subjectivity inherent in human judgment.